 - The contractions will be centred on your pelvic region.

 - You will experience contractions at regular intervals, and they will become more intense as you move closer to delivering your baby.

 You will experience pain in true labour that will begin from your back and come towards your lower belly, in contrast to false labour, where the pain may only be felt around the abdominal region.
 You should call your doctor as soon as you experience the symptoms of true labour.

 Your doctor or midwife will guide you properly about the labour and the birthing process.
 You will also be told when you would be required to go to the hospital.

-If you have any doubts or you are confused about your labour, feel free to give a call to your doctor.
-You will be guided on how to deal with your false labour or how to deal with your true labour till you reach the birthing centre of the hospital.
-However, if you are a case of high-risk pregnancy, you will be required to keep your midwife updated from time to time and even as soon as you go into labour.
+If you have any doubts or you are confused about your labour, feel free to call your doctor.
+You will be guided on how to deal with false labour or understand the symptoms of labor till you reach the birthing centre of the hospital.
+However, if you are in a case of high-risk pregnancy, you will be required to keep your midwife updated from time to time and even as soon as you go into labour.

 - Reduced or low foetal activity.

 - You have vaginal bleeding, pain, and even fever.